goetzrobin/spartan/README.md

 ### Install Dependencies

-Run `yarn` or `yarn install` to install the dependencies of this project
+Run `yarn` or `yarn install` to install the dependencies of this project.

 ### Set up DB

-Your dependencies include Prisma, which is a great tool to manage your application's database.
+Your dependencies include Prisma, which is a great tool for managing your application's database.
-As a database provider we will use Supabase an open source Firebase alternative that comes with a Postgres database, Authentication, instant APIs, Edge Functions, Realtime subscriptions, and Storage.
+As a database provider, we use Supabase, an open-source Firebase alternative that comes with a Postgres database, Authentication, instant APIs, Edge Functions, Realtime subscriptions, and Storage.

 ### Connect to DB